lidiaxp/openrmf-nav2/README.md

 bash scripts/run_tbt3_fleet.sh
 ```

-In this mode, it is missing to initialize the SLAM, as it is a multi robot problem, [I sent to the developers](https://github.com/open-rmf/free_fleet/issues/176) to figure out the best way to add it.
+You have to click `Startup` in both RVIZ to start the SLAM, and the set up the initial pose estimation.

 For both cases, it is missing trying emulating different computers between the robots.

 # How to use nav2

-Run ```gazebo``` in a terminal and wait until it opens.
+Run `gazebo` in a terminal and wait until it opens.
 It can takes around 2 or 3 minutes.

 When gazebo opens, close it, and run: